 One of the easiest projects to make for Easter or Spring is paper mache eggs.
 You can make so many delightfully different, creative home decor items with them.
 And they are so inexpensive.
-The only real cost was buying the water balloons from the dollar store.
-Dilute some white glue and then use strips of scrap paper and poof! you have all the materials you need to make a paper mache egg.
+The only real cost is buying the water balloons from the dollar store.
+Dilute some white glue and then use strips of scrap paper and poof! you have all the materials you need to make an adorable paper mache egg.

 And what can you do with your paper mache egg?

 I love the Paper Mache Surprise Egg for Easter.